required-field/squinewave/README.md

 In all modesty this could replace most sine and square oscillators in every softsynth ever.

 There is no license in this repo.
-The code in other repos is covered by the various licenses of those systems.